 When most people think of switching careers, they think of leaving one full-time job for another.
-And that can be great.
-But there’s another option that can offer many of the same benefits, plus a few more.
-Read on to find out if contracting could be the perfect solution for you…
+That can be great.
+But there’s another option that can offer many of the same benefits, plus a few more: working as a copywriting contractor.

 Many people use the terms “freelancing” and “contracting” interchangeably, and they do have a few similarities.
 In both cases, you’re doing work for a company, but you’re not on-staff at that company.
 They’re your client, not your employer.